Sunday February 4 | 10 a.m. – 4 p.m.

 “Weave – to form by combining various elements or details into a connected whole.
 Many of my childhood hours were spent with my paternal grandmother in the forest.
 It is my favourite place to be, surrounded by cedar trees and silence.
 I have learned traditional techniques from research, as well as trial and error.
 I harvest and prepare my own materials.
 When I am ready to weave, the most time consuming work has been completed.
 Weaving is my passion and therapy for my soul.” – Jessica Silvey

-Workshop cost per person (includes museum admission and all materials)
+Workshop cost per person (includes museum admission, light lunch, and all materials)

 Adult | $140